-Leaving late property taxes unpaid in Texas has consequences for the property owner and the community at large, as the funds are used by local governments to pay for schools, streets, roads, fire protection, police, and other services.
+Failing to pay property taxes on time in Texas can lead to serious consequences for both property owners and the community, as local governments rely on these funds for essential services such as schools, roads, and public safety.
 How does it affect you as a residential or commercial property owner?

-The consequences of property tax delinquency can be very costly to taxpayers.
-Did you know collection fees, penalties, and interest on unpaid property taxes can accrue to 48% of your original tax bill in just the first year?!
+Property tax delinquency in Texas can result in severe financial consequences.
+Did you know collection fees, penalties, and interest on unpaid property taxes can accrue to 48% of your original tax bill in just the first year?

 Stiff Penalties and Interest